RSCC Policies & Guidelines

 - As needed to prevent interference with the academic mission or

-- The College will inspect and disclose the contents of electronic mail when such action is necessary to respond to legal processes and to fulfill the College's legal obligations to third parties.
+- RSCC will inspect and disclose the contents of electronic mail when such action is necessary to respond to legal processes and to fulfill the college's legal obligations to third parties.

 - Limitations on Disclosure and Use of Information Obtained by Means of Access or Monitoring